ClickFunnels Vs Website (Comparison)

 - Graphics (banners, logos, etc.)

 The point I’m making is that you usually have to pay for them (if you want premium).

-You get a good amount of features to go along with it.
+Even though their pricing is monthly, you get a good amount of features to go along with it.

 These are two things that you don’t have to have to use ClickFunnels.